pinchbv/floor/README.md

 1. DAO methods
 1. DAO method parameters

-The type converter is added to the scope of the element so if you put it on a class, all methods/fields in that class will be able to use the converters.
+The type converter is added to the scope of the element so if you put it on a class, all methods/fields in that class will be able to use the converter.

 **The closest type converter wins!**
 If you, for example, add a converter on the database level and another one on a DAO method parameter, which takes care of converting the same types, the one declared next to the DAO method parameter will be used.